yagrawal24/recipe-parsing-conversational-bot-337/README.md

 #### Inside of "rasa shell"
 - Say "Hello"
-- Copy and paste recipes
+- Copy and paste urls
 - Ask how to and what questions
 - Can ask any questions listed in rasaTest/data/nlu.yml
+    - Show me the full recipe.
     - What are the ingredients?
     - Tell me the ingredients.
     - Can you list the ingredients?